andrew/ultimate-awesome/README.md

 - [Awesome-Hexcrawl](https://github.com/HextoryWorld/Awesome-Hexcrawl) - :world_map: Awesome list of free Hexcrawl resources.
 - [RSCG_Examples](https://github.com/ignatandrei/RSCG_Examples) - Roslyn Source Code Generators with Examples.
 - [awesome-reth](https://github.com/jmcph4/awesome-reth) - A list of awesome Reth-related resources.
-- [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.
 - [awesome-software-engineer-topics](https://github.com/voxsim/awesome-software-engineer-topics) - A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.
 - [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
 Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
 Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-generative-ai-companies](https://github.com/AlexChalakov/awesome-generative-ai-companies) - A curated list of Gеnerative AI companies, sorted by focus area and total fundraised amount.